Bone cancer

 Risks for bone cancer include exposure to radiation, bone disorders or conditions, and genetic conditions.

-Symptoms of bone cancer include pain in a bone or joint and swelling or a lump that can be felt over a bone.
-Learn about the symptoms of bone cancer.
+Common signs and symptoms of bone cancer include pain in a bone or joint and swelling or a lump that can be felt over a bone.

 Diagnosis of bone cancer